 Media organizations can no longer afford to view users only as sources or DIY journalists.
 Users want to engage as participants and actors in unfolding stories.
 More sophisticated models are developing, and the nature of storytelling itself is changing.
 Michel found in her work at Huffington Post, “There was a palpable joy among participants who transcended the role of spectator and created new narratives beyond those they were seeing in their daily newspapers day after day.”

-Battelle calls co-meaning making the “conversation economyt ultimately involves all players in the media ecosystem in a more transparent and adaptive way.
+Battelle calls co-meaning making the “conversation economy.”
+It ultimately involves all players in the media ecosystem in a more transparent and adaptive way.
 This particularly goes for marketers and advertisers who are often walled off by journalists.

 From audiences to communities